vhscom/archuro/README.md

 The `stow/dot-profile` file contains scripts to manage them:

-- `cx` lists currently installed VSCode extensions
+- `cx` lists currently installed VS Code extensions
 - `cxinstall` attempts to install saved extensions from `~/.vscode/extensions`
-- `cxsave` appends currently installed VSCode extensions to `~/.vscode/extensions`
+- `cxsave` appends currently installed VS Code extensions to `~/.vscode/extensions`
 - `cxremoveall` removes all currently installed extensions (use with caution)

 Platform-specific [setting locations](https://vscode.readthedocs.io/en/latest/getstarted/settings/#settings-file-locations) vary.
-Mac and Windows store VSCode settings along with application data and not in the user's home directory.
+Mac and Windows store VS Code settings along with application data and not in the user's home directory.
 Keep this in mind and create a symbolic link (`ln -s`) to the user `$HOME` or adjust scripts as needed.

-For more info on extensions see [User and Workspace settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/) on the VSCode docs site.
+For more info on extensions see [User and Workspace settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/) on the VS Code docs site.

 ## Extended builds

 Spinning up a disposable Arch Linux tty is great.
-But throwing away work during repetitive tasks isn't.
-For this reason Archuro provides a method for persisting state and heavily caching development dependencies on Arch Linux using Docker.
+But throwing away work doing repetitive tasks isn't.
+For this reason Archuro provides extended builds for persisting state and heavily caching development dependencies under Arch Linux using Docker.

-Run `archuro save` to build and tag an `extended` Arch Linux image.
 Think of it as your own custom build of the OS and update the `Dockerfile` provided to customize as desired.

+Run `archuro save` to created and tag an `extended` build using Arch Linux.
 Rerun `archuro save` anytime to build and tag a new docker image (or use `docker` cli directly).

 View tagged Arch Linux builds by running `archuro ls`.

 ### Sharing dotfiles

-Share dotfiles between systems.
-To do so use docker to create a [shared file system](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) after building the `Dockerfile`.
-Specific steps described in more detail here:
+Share dotfiles between between platforms.
+To share dotfiles between macOS and Linux use Docker to create a [shared file system](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) after creating an [extended build](#extended-builds).

+Specific steps described in more detail below:

 1. Start with `docker build .` to build the Archuro `Dockerfile` image.
 2. Tag image with `docker tag $(docker images -q | head -1) archlinux/extended:lastest`.
-3. Confirm image available with `archuro ls` which looks for `archlinux` tagged images.
+3. Confirm image creation with `archuro ls` which looks for `archlinux` tagged images.

-Then create a bind mount while starting an interactive tty with `zsh` as the shell:
+Then create a bind mount when running extended build container:

 ```sh
 docker run -it -v ~/archuro/stow:/root/archuro/stow archlinux/extended bash
 ```

-At a `bash` prompt run `archuro init --stow` to install and symlink dotfiles.
+At the resulting `bash` prompt run `archuro init --stow` to install and symlink dotfiles.
 Then run `zsh` to access the Z shell and begin the configuration wizard of Powerlevel10k.
 If you don't see the configuration wizard it's likely because `~/.p10k.zsh` exists and was already sourced.

-## Exposting ports
+## Exposing ports

 Declaring a `PORT` in a `Dockerfile` isn't enough.
 When running the `Dockerfile` pass the `-p` flag like `-p 8181:8080/tcp` to bind host port `8181` to `8080` of the guest.